roderickjackson-bradley/socket_io_app/work/w08/d1/03-intro-to-django-models/intro-to-django-models.md

         return self.name
 ```

-Note that changes to a model do not become active in the shell unless you `exit()`, re-launch, and re-import the Models.
+Note that changes to a Model do not become active in the shell unless you `exit()`, re-launch, and re-import the Models.

 #### Give Me a "U"